Hope Atherton: Atherton's sermon

 Two things I must not pass over that are matters of thanksgiving unto God; the first is that when my strength was far spent, I passed through deep waters and they overflowed me not according to those gracious words of Isa.
 43:2; the second is, that I subsisted the space of three days & part of a fourth without ordinary food.
 I thought upon those words 'Man liveth not by bread alone but by every word that proceedeth out of the mouth of the Lord.'
 I think not too much to say that should you & I be silent & not set forth the praises of God through Jesus Christ that the stones and beams of our houses would sing hallelujah.
 I am not conscious to myself that I have exceeded in speech.
 If I have spoken beyond what is convenient I know it not.
 I leave these lines as an orphan, and shall rejoice to hear that it finds foster Fathers & Mothers.
 However it fare amongst men, yet if it find acceptance with God, thro' Christ Jesus I shall have cause to be abundantly satisfied.
 God's providence hath been so wonderful toward me, not because I have more wisdom than others (Danl.
 2: 30) nor because I am more righteous than others; but because it so pleased God.

 — H. A. Hatfield, May 24, 1676.

 Atherton was not alone; Jonathan Wells, a 16-year-old boy, also part of the expedition, was left bed-ridden for a full year and by his own account it took him up to four years to fully recover from the battle and its aftermath.

 Atherton's health never fully recovered from the exposure he suffered while lost in the woods. and he died June 8, 1677, at age 30.

-Hatfield was without minister from the death of Atherton in 1677, until the call of Rev. Nathaniel Chauncey was accepted in 1683.
+Hatfield was without minister from the death of Atherton in 1677, until the call of Rev. Nathaniel Chauncey, father of Nathaniel Chauncey, was accepted in 1683.
 The poverty brought by the King Philips War meant that a settlement of £40 for his widow Sarah was not released until 1679; three years after his death.